Angatar/s3cmd/README.md

 ### s3cmd & mysql backups

-In case you are interested in storing your database dumps into S3 compatible object storage you'd probably prefer to use d3fk/mysql-s3-backup also based on Alpine distrib and containing a mysql client in addition to the s3cmd tool.
+In case you are interested in storing your database dumps into a S3 compatible object storage you'd probably prefer to use d3fk/mysql-s3-backup also based on Alpine distrib and containing a mysql client in addition to the s3cmd tool.